Display error in virtual machine

 For my second virtual machine - Bodhi Linux - I now opted for the command-line approach in order to get rid of the permission error virt-manager threw at me with my debian vm.

-So according to kvm - Permission error in virtual machine manager - Ask Ubuntu I also can do it thus:
+So according to kvm virtualization - Permission error in virtual machine manager - Ask Ubuntu I also can do it thus:

 sudo chown libvirt-qemu:libvirt-qemu <image-file>